cofyc/dnscrypt-wrapper/README.md

 The provider name can be anything; it doesn't have to be within an existing domain name.
 However, it has to start with `2.dnscrypt-cert.`.

-When the service is started with the `--provider-cert` switch, the proxy will automatically serve the certificate as a TXT record when a query for the provider name is received.
+When the service is started with the `--provider-cert-file` switch, the proxy will automatically serve the certificate as a TXT record when a query for the provider name is received.